-When asthma symptoms appear and are diagnosed in adults older than 20, it is typically known as adult-onset asthma.
-Adult-onset asthma is more common in women than in men and is possibly related to allergies or allergic asthma.
+When asthma symptoms appear and are diagnosed in adults older than age 20, it is typically known as adult-onset asthma.
 About half of adults who have asthma also have allergies.
-At other times, adult-onset asthma may be the result of commonplace substances in work (called occupational asthma) or home environments, and the asthma symptoms come on suddenly.
+Adult-onset asthma also may be the result of commonplace irritants in the workplace (called occupational asthma) or home environments, and the asthma symptoms come on suddenly.

 What is asthma?

-Asthma is a disorder of the lungs that causes the airways to:
+Asthma is a disorder of the lungs that causes intermittent symptoms.
+In the airways there is:

-- Swell (or become inflamed), specifically in the airway linings
+- Swelling or inflammation, specifically in the airway linings

-- Produce large amounts of mucus that is thicker than normal
+- Production of large amounts of mucus that is thicker than normal

-- Become more narrow because of muscle contractions surrounding the airways
+- Narrowing because of muscle contractions surrounding the airways

 The symptoms of asthma include: